 Based upon job analysis standards and state-of-the-art test construction, the CCA designation has been a nationally accepted standard of achievement in the health information management (HIM) field since 2002.
 More than 8,000 people have attained the certification since inception.
-The CCA is the only HIM credential worldwide currently accredited by the National Commission for Certifying Agencies (NCCA).
+The CCA, the CCS and the CCS-P are the only coding credentials worldwide currently accredited by the National Commission for Certifying Agencies (NCCA).

 The CCA credential distinguishes coders by exhibiting commitment and demonstrating coding competencies across all settings, including both hospitals and physician practices.
 The US Bureau of Labor Statistics estimates a shortage of more than 50,000 qualified HIM and HIT workers by 2015.
 Becoming a CCA positions you as a leader in an exciting and growing market.
 CCAs:

 The CCA exhibits coding competency in any setting, including both hospitals and physician practices.
 The CCS and CCS-P® exams demonstrate mastery level skills in an area of specialty: hospital-based for CCS's and physician practice-based for CCS-Ps.

 Before submitting an application, carefully review the information contained in this guide.
 It is the candidate's responsibility to ensure eligibility before submitting the application.
 Applicants who are determined to be ineligible and submit an ineligible application or request withdrawal of their application, will receive a refund of the application fee minus a $75 processing fee.